Gravitational waves from the early universe: Probing cosmology and BSM physics with the SGWB

-Recently, we have seen an interest in the literature to fit pulsar timing data with signals from SIGW.\footnote{See \cite{Romero-Rodriguez:2021aws} for a search with LVK data.} From the latest datasets, among other primordial sources, one model for SIGWs had the best performance in terms of Bayes factor \cite{NANOGrav:2023hvm,Figueroa:2023zhu}, even though the viability and interpretation of these models depend on a precise formulation of the PBH DM abundance and the absence/presence of non-Gaussianities, see, for instance, \cite{Dandoy:2023jot,Franciolini:2023pbf,Inomata:2023zup,Wang:2023ost,Liu:2023ymk,DeLuca:2023tun}.
-Another interesting question is the impact of non-perturbative effects on the abundance of PBHs \cite{Celoria:2021vjw} given recent results on single-field ultra-slow-roll inflation in which the perturbativity of loop corrections are discussed (see the debate between \cite{Kristiano:2022maq} and \cite{Riotto:2023hoz}, as well as their follow-up papers, that could jeopardize the SIGW interpretation).
+Recently, we have seen an interest in the literature to fit pulsar timing data with signals from SIGW.\footnote{See more elaborated discussion in the thesis \cite{LinoSantos:2023ylg}.
+See also \cite{Romero-Rodriguez:2021aws}, for a search with LVK data.} From the latest datasets, among other primordial sources, one model for SIGWs had the best performance in terms of Bayes factor \cite{NANOGrav:2023hvm,Figueroa:2023zhu}, even though the viability and interpretation of these models depend on a precise formulation of the PBH DM abundance and the absence/presence of non-Gaussianities, see, for instance, \cite{Dandoy:2023jot,Franciolini:2023pbf,Inomata:2023zup,Wang:2023ost,Liu:2023ymk,DeLuca:2023tun}.
+It looks like non-Gaussianities cannot be ignored.
+Moreover, the employment of a perturbative approach can also be questioned.
+In this regard, an interesting question is the impact of non-perturbative effects on the abundance of PBHs \cite{Celoria:2021vjw} and the recent debate raised by \cite{Kristiano:2022maq} and \cite{Riotto:2023hoz}, in which the perturbativity of loop corrections in single-field ultra-slow-roll inflation are discussed \cite{Firouzjahi:2023ahg,Franciolini:2023agm,Davies:2023hhn}.
+The ultra-slow regime would be necessary to produce the necessary enhancement of curvature perturbations to make SIGWs detectable.
+If the loop corrections are not perturbative, this could jeopardize the SIGW and PBH interpretation.

 We refer to the review \cite{Yuan:2021qgz,Domenech:2021ztg} and the lecture notes \cite{Domenech:2023fuz} for more details about SIGWs.